laffan/psd-to-phaser/README.md

 ### 1. Generator

-If you've named your layers properly, the generator turns the layers of a psd in to a series of optimized assets, along with a sensibly formatted JSON file.
+If you've named your layers properly, the generator turns them in to a series of optimized assets, along with a sensibly formatted JSON file.
 It's smart enough to output sprites, spritesheets, atlases, tiles and even animations!
-(As a standalone tool, this could be useful to just about anyone who uses psds to create assets.)
+(As a standalone tool, this could be useful to just about anyone who uses psds to create assets, regardless of where they're headed.)

 Learn more in the [📄 Generator README](./generator/README.md).